BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 # Release 2.1.1 - Hackintosh-HP-Z420-Z620-Z820-OpenCore (0.7.8)
 (4/19/2022) V2.1.1

 **1. Added support for three more CPUs models: 2643 V2, 2667 V2, 2687w V2**.
-These CPUs require special patched CpuDef table, by removing unused/out-of-order CPU definitions that cause Kernal panic during booting (like: # of threads, but (#+1) registered from MADT ...).
+These CPUs require special patched CpuDef table, by removing unused/out-of-order CPU definitions that cause Kernal panic during booting (KP: # of threads, but (#+1) registered from MADT ...).
 I have finally figured out how to properly patch them.

-Just use the appropriate config_xxx.plist files provided, and rename it as config.plist.
+If you have one these CPUs, use one of the appropriate config_xxx.plist files provided, and rename it as config.plist.

 **2. Updated all CPUPM files**: with full dual CPU supports.